pmc-community/jekyll-site-template/doc-contents/integrations/hubspot.md

 - a very easy to understand model to style and adjust the form to your needs and preferences: see `assets/js/hs/hs-feedback-form.js` and `assets/css/hs`
 - the easiest way to activate your form in a page, and to apply the custom features and styles: see `assets/js/site-page.js`, function `page__getPageFeedbackForm`

+When using the pattern above, embedding a HubSpot form into the documents means:
+1. design your form in HubSpot forms designer
+2. create your own style for the form, to fit the design of the site and save it in `assets/css/hs` directory
+3. add features (such as translations) as a js script and save it in `assets/js/hs` directory
+4. create the form activation function and call it where you need it

+{% include elements/alert.html
+  class="primary"
+  content="You may use the HubSpot multilanguage support for forms, but, usually, this may require to create a different instance of form for each language which leads to the necessity to monitor multiple forms submissions for consolidated submission reports.
+Adding custom translation features (as the feedback form has) makes that all submissions to be consolidated under a single HubSpot form, having also a language identifier." title="Translations"
+%}

+{% include elements/alert.html
+  class="primary"
+  content="There is no limitations to the number of style and js scripts to can use to customise your form.
+Feel free to split your code in as many files as you need, but do not forget to include them all in the form activation function.
+You may also use SASS/SCSS to generate your styles, but be aware that only CSS files cand be sent to the form for styling" title="Style/Customisations"
+%}